dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T1413: Coercion in education may reduce motivation.
+### T1413: This lack of opportunity can decrease motivation and academic performance.

 |Support|
 |---|